Q: What is Amazon AppFlow?

 Q: Which AWS services are supported by Amazon AppFlow?

-Supported services at launch include Amazon S3 and Amazon RedShift and we’re continuing to add more all the time.
+Supported AWS services include Amazon S3, Amazon RedShift, Amazon Connector Customer Profiles, Amazon Lookout for Metrics, and Amazon Honeycode, and we’re continuing to add more all the time.

 Q: What are some examples of Flows that I can configure using Amazon AppFlow?